 The Toasted Frog is an upscale restaurant that actually got its start just north of Fargo in Grand Forks.
 (There’s a location in Bismarck as well.)
 The menu and ambiance are smart and sophisticated and everything is made from scratch with an emphasis on locally sourced ingredients.

 But whether I’m dining on wood fired pizza or walleye, I always save room for the Fried Cheesy Pickles.
 The fat dill pickle spears are wrapped in Havarti cheese and fried so they’re light and crispy.
 They don’t photograph particularly well (you can see my attempt here), but they taste amazing.

 Bagels at BernBaum’s

-This little neighborhood joint is a downtown gem, a deli tucked inside a midcentury modern furniture store.
-(Yeah, that’s a weird concept, but we love it.)
+This little neighborhood joint is a newly relocated downtown gem.
 It’s always packed with locals popping in for brunch on the weekends or grabbing to-go orders and bags of fresh bagels to take back to work.

 Guacamole at Vinyl Taco